aaimio/logicful-templates/docs/README.md

 }
 ```

-You can also specify a priority level by passing a number instead of `true`, the "compiler" will respect these values and execute the `<Magic compilerLater={number}>` components in the correct order.
+You can also specify a priority level by passing a number instead of `true`, the "compiler" will respect these values and execute the `<Magic compileLater={number}>` components in the correct order.

 ```TSX
 import { Magic } from 'logicful-templates';